The Spanish nicknamed this veggie "the apple of love" as it does keep the heart healthy, so there may be something to that saying.

 Saturated Fat 4.2 g.

 Protein 18.7 g.

-Note: Eggplant belongs to the nightshade family, which also includes tomatoes, sweet peppers, and potatoes.
+Note: This veggie belongs to the nightshade family, which also includes tomatoes, sweet peppers, and potatoes.

 People who suffer from arthritis may find they react to an alkaloid in nightshades that causes swelling and inflammation.

 Check your sensitivity to nightshades by removing them from the diet and then reintroducing them while watching for symptoms.Tweet